Training at our dojo 道場

 Ranking structure in the Bujinkan

 As it was set up by Hatsumi sensei, rank in the Bujinkan followed the following system: beginners wore a white belt, 9th - 1st kyu wore a green belt.
 Black belts were worn by all of the dan grades.
-There was also a system of silver or gold stars which designated the individual ranks.
+There was also a system of silver or gold stars, along with a patch which designated the individual ranks.

 At our dojo, the green belt is worn as students are studying the Ten Ryaku no Maki 天略の巻 (book of heavenly strategies) which covers the first three kyu ranks in the Bujinkan.